OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-02.md

 ## 2 Chronicles 2:5

-> The house which I am about to build will be great,
+> The house I intend to build will be magnificent,
-> for our God is greater than all the gods.
+> for our God is greater than all other gods.

 ---

 ## 2 Chronicles 2:6

-> But who is able to build a house for Him,
+> Yet, who is capable of building a house for Him,
-> for the heavens and the highest heavens cannot contain Him?
+> since the heavens and the highest heavens cannot contain Him?
-> So who am I, that I should build a house for Him,
+> So who am I, that I should construct a house for Him,
-> except to burn incense before Him?
+> except as a place to offer incense before Him?

 ---